Indoors Seedling Planting, Germination, and Care

 Now the wait begins!
 The time required to germinate may be a few days to

-seed packet.
+a few weeks.
 For seeds with a long germination period, we recommend you plant

 in smaller groups over a couple of weeks.
 This way if the first group does